l09rin/lammps/doc/src/fix_surface_global.rst

 other flags for each triangle.
 The *stlfile* argument is the name of the STL file.
 It can be in text or binary format; this command auto-detects the format.
 Note that STL files cannot be used for 2d simulations since they only define triangles.
+Each triangle in an STL file is assigned a molecule ID = 1.

 This `Wikepedia page
 <https://en.wikipedia.org/wiki/STL_(file_format)>`_ describes the